eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 For now, I'm just going to stick a box of shells in the room with the magma chamber, and sprinkle a few shells (4 each) around the other areas.
 I'll put a shotgun guy in the spawn area, too, facing away from the player, as a way to get a shotgun.

-I don't know yet how I'll balance this per skill level, but I can treat this as medium difficulty (Hurt Me Plenty) and scale it up and down later.

 ### Encounters

 What about health?
 I can't ballpark that as easily, since the amount of damage the _player_ takes is entirely dependent on their skill level.
 Or, well, not entirely.
 It also depends on how the encounters are designed.